 Always take a deep breath and look at the smiles on your kids’ faces; this will bring you comfort that everything will be okay.

 9. Letting her go

 It’s been difficult for me to let her go and understand she’s not mine.

-I am struggling with understanding she’s now 9 years old and she needs more space and be more independent.
+I am struggling with the understanding she’s now nine years old, and she needs more space and be more independent.

 Learn to understand the involvement of hormones and attitudes.
-Gosh this is been a challenge so far, I pray everyday that I learn quick how to handle my emotions and guide my daughter the right way.
+Gosh, this has been a challenge so far, I pray every day that I learn quickly how to handle my emotions and guide my daughter the right way.

 What are some challenges you have had to face so far in Motherhood?